ZhenyanLuo/NCI_manual/Readme.md

 ##### About storage

 Gadi has two places to store files, gdata and scratch, available space of /gdata is 3TB, /scratch is 1TB.
-In principle, files stored in /scratch
+In principle, files stored in /scratch is not permanent.

 You can check space already used by your project: